 Hōne Heke Ngāpua (Ngāpuhi) was elected to Parliament in 1893 and represented the people of Northern Māori almost continuously until his death in 1909.
 He aligned himself with the Liberal Party but sought recognition of the principles of the Treaty of Waitangi through a partnership between Māori and the Crown.

-Liberal Party supporter Āpirana Ngata (Ngāti Porou) represented Eastern Māori from 1905 until 1943, and held the office of native minister from 1928 to 1934.
-His knowledge of the Pākehā world and his professional skills assisted his efforts towards helping his people to develop and farm their land.
+Liberal Party supporter Apirana Ngata (Ngāti Porou) represented Eastern Māori from 1905 until 1943, and held the office of native minister from 1928 to 1934.
+His knowledge of the Pākehā world and his professional skills assisted his efforts to help his people develop and farm their land.
 He also encouraged the preservation of Māori culture and identity.

 Māui Pōmare (Ngāti Mutunga, Ngāti Toa), who was aligned with the Reform Party, became minister for the Cook Islands in 1916 and minister of health in 1923.
 After Pōmare’s death Te Tāite Te Tomo (Ngāti Tūwharetoa, Ngāti Raukawa) was voted in as MP for Western Māori in a by-election.

 The Liberal government set up the 1908 Native Land Commission in response to Māori grievances relating to land loss, but the Reform government offered the first reparation package to Māori.
 Te Arawa was offered financial compensation in return for ownership and use of Rotorua lakes.
 Tūwharetoa was later offered compensation for fishing rights in Lake Taupō and its waterways.